logshub/ecommerce-synch/README.md

 * in case of deletion on platform, it will not be deleted by this mechanism
 * check visibility in SQLs
 * clear old CSV files
+* check last_updated fields in databases to make smaller synchronization.

 ### Input modules to do